 4. Contribute to a savings account – to save for key goals

 To get the highest APY, banks used to offer tiered balances to encourage customers to put all their money in a single institution.
 But now online banks, generally, offer the best APYs and require low or no minimum balance in return.
-There are several accounts with competitive yields that have no or low minimum balance requirements.
+Several online banks offer competitive yields that have no or low minimum balance requirements.

 “Ultimately, you have to ask yourself what’ll make you feel better in the long run,” Flannigan says.
 If in the future you’d like a smaller refund, she says you could increase your withholding allowances.